 “14?
 3, 4, 14?
 Is that how we count?”
 I acted huffy.
 “NO… it’s five!”

-Joey looked solum as he I handed him the five and together we added it to the number line we were building.
+Joey looked solemn as I handed him the five and together we added it to the number line we were building.
 He remained calm as we counted the numbers we already had, touching each one to make sure we had one to one correspondence.
+[Read more…]

 Thinking Vocabulary and Theory of Mind